Cosmological Correlators in Gauge Theory and Gravity from EAdS: Review: Schwinger-Keldysh formalism and rotation to EAdS

-4pt The sinusoidal factors can lead to simplifications of late-time correlators compared to the wavefunction/EAdS Witten diagram counterparts \cite{Sleight:2019mgd,Sleight:2019hfp,Goodhew:2020hob,Chowdhury:2023arc,Chowdhury:2025ohm}.
-For example, in the case that the EAdS Witten diagram is IR finite, the corresponding late-time correlator vanishes on the zeros of the sine function.
-The same mechanism can lead to cancellation of IR divergences in EAdS to give a finite result for the corresponding late-time correlator \cite{Sleight:2019mgd,Sleight:2019hfp}.
-IR divergences in the dS correlators on the other hand should be dealt with at the level of the Schwinger-Keldysh formalism, by adding local counterterms at the future boundary \cite{Bzowski:2023nef}.
-The non-local part of late-time correlators is unaffected by the renormalisation process, as in AdS.
+4pt The above EAdS reformulation of late-time correlators in the Bunch-Davies vacuum was presented in \cite{Sleight:2020obc,Sleight:2021plv} for generic dS EFTs of scalar and (integer) spinning fields, and extended to Fermions in \cite{Schaub:2023scu}.
+In the present work we analyse the map for theories of gauge bosons and gravitons, which correspond to the following specific values of $\Delta_\pm$:

-4pt The map from late-time correlators in the Bunch-Davies vacuum\footnote{The case of other dS invariant vacua and more general Bogoliubov initial states was considered in \cite{Chopping:2024oiu}.} and EAdS Witten diagrams was analysed in \cite{Sleight:2020obc,Sleight:2021plv} the context of generic dS EFTs of scalar and (integer) spinning fields and extended to Fermions in \cite{Schaub:2023scu}.
-In the present work we analyse the map in more detail for theories of gauge bosons and gravitons, which correspond to specific values of $\Delta_\pm$.
-In these cases, the $\Delta_+$ falloff is the standard AdS/CFT Dirichlet boundary condition corresponding to the boundary conserved current / stress tensor.
-The $\Delta_-$ falloff instead corresponds to the Neumann boundary condition, where the gauge bosons / gravitons are propagating on the boundary.
-In dS, unlike in AdS, the latter are unitary representations of the isometry group and codify outgoing radiation.
+In these cases, the $\Delta_+$ falloff is the standard AdS/CFT Dirichlet boundary condition corresponding to the boundary current/ stress tensor.
+The $\Delta_-$ falloff instead corresponds to the Neumann boundary condition, where the gauge bosons/ gravitons are propagating on the boundary and codify outgoing radiation.
+For even boundary dimensions $d$, the general relations \eqref{bubuwick} between dS and EAdS propagators break down for these values of $\Delta_\pm$ since the coefficient \eqref{cseadstods} diverges.
+This occurs because the discriminant of the propagator equation in EAdS has a degeneracy in these cases and requires a modification of the relations \eqref{bubuwick} and \eqref{bubowick}, which we present in section \ref{subsec::nuimint}.